syncfusion-content/xamarin.android-docs/xamarin-android/SfNavigationDrawer/Drawer-Content.md

 {% endtabs %}

-N> The Navigation Drawer works with the value given for the properties inside the DrawerSettings class when using the default drawer settings.
+N> When using default drawer settings, the NavigationDrawer will use the property values defined within the DrawerSettings class.

-### Header view of the default drawer
+### Header View of the Default Drawer

-The header content can be provided to the default drawer using the `DrawerHeaderView` property inside the DrawerSettings class of DefaultDrawerSettings.
-The following code sample demonstrates how to set header content to the default drawer.
+Configure the header content for the default drawer using the `DrawerHeaderView` property within the `DrawerSettings` class:
 {% tabs %}

 {% highlight c# %}